 It helps so much to ask these questions so that we only bring in items that are functional, special, and bring us joy.

 How to Create a Minimalist Aesthetic at Home

 There are a few key ideas that you can take away in your steps to creating a timeless minimalist aesthetic.

+First, create a soft neutral background.
 I’ve written a lot about paint!
 It’s a subject near and dear to my heart.
 White paint isn’t as easy as it sounds, right?

 Luckily, I’ve done the work for you and researched countless neutral paint colors you’re going to love!
 A hallmark of the minimalist aesthetic is a calm, neutral backdrop for calm and stress-free living.